-Edinburgh Travel - Buses, Trains, Car Hire & Cycling
+Edinburgh Travel - Car Hire, Cycling, Buses & Trains

 Written by Jonny Gordon Wednesday, 22 March 2017 18:30

 Despite being the capital city of Scotland, Edinburgh is actually not that big.
 It's fairly compact, and one big advantage it has over other larger cities is that it's easier to maintain efficient public transport systems throughout the city.
-As a result, it does very well in providing a reliable and safe public transport system both city-wide and beyond.
+As a result, it does very well in providing a reliable and safe public transport system as well as car hire both city-wide and beyond.

 We’ve provided information below on all the various methods for buying tickets, as well as route planners and other useful info for travelling around Edinburgh.

 Buses are plentiful in Edinburgh and operate all over the city, with Lothian Buses and First Scotland East being the largest and most visible operators offering local services, day and night.

 Lothian Buses are arguably a more economical way to get around Edinburgh, with all day passes costing just £4 for adults and £2 for children.
 They also offer special tours and airport shuttle services.
 The website has excellent journey planners to help you navigate the city in the quickest and easiest routes.